 Note: Warren B. Smith interviewed from this week on this topic.
 You can listen to it below.

-FALSE REVIVAL COMING?—Part 1: Holy Laughter or Strong Delusion?” by Warren B. Smith is our newest Lighthouse Trails Print Booklet Tract.
-The Booklet Tract is 16 pages long and sells for $1.95 for single copies.
+FALSE REVIVAL COMING?—Part 1: Holy Laughter or Strong Delusion?” by Warren B. Smith is our newest Lighthouse Trails Print Booklet.
+The Booklet is 16 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
-Our Booklet Tracts are designed to give away to others or for your own personal use.
+Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the booklet.
 To order copies of FALSE REVIVAL COMING?—Part 1: Holy Laughter or Strong Delusion?,” click here

 Editors Note: Today there is much talk in the church about revival.
 Some leaders, citing God as their authority, state they have been told that a great “outpouring” of God’s Spirit is about to occur.
 Other leaders are describing this imminent “move of God” as another “Great Awakening”—a “second Pentecost.”
 What is immediately troubling to us is that some of the church figures who are leading the charge for this coming “revival” are the very same ones who gave us the “holy” laughter “revival” back in the 1990s—a “move of God” that was dubiously dubbed “The Toronto Blessing.”